woossi0/suite/docs/usermanual/source/install/windows/tomcat/bundle.rst

 2. Open the :file:`Downloads` folder using :guilabel:`Windows Explorer`.

-3. Right click on :file:`BoundlessSuite-ext.zip` and select :file:menuselection:`Extract All`.
+3. Right click on :file:`BoundlessSuite-ext.zip` and select :menuselection:`Extract All`.

 4. Extract to the default :file:`Download` folder location.